GandhiNN/gandhinn.github.io/_posts/2025-02-03-if-x-in-y-in-rust.md

 ---
-title:  "Search if an item exists inside a collection in Rust"
+title:  "Search if an Item Exists Inside a Collection in Rust"
-seo_title: "`if x in y` in Rust"
+seo_title: "search if an item exists inside a collection in rust"
-seo_description: "Search if an item exists inside a collection in Rust"
+seo_description: "search if an item exists inside a collection in rust"
 date:   2025-02-03 00:00:00 +0700
 categories:
   - Programming